Mosquitos in Maine test positive for West Nile virus

 Steps Mainers can take to protect themselves include:

-— Wear long sleeves and long pants
+— Wear long sleeves and long pants.

-— Use an EPA approved repellent on skin and clothes – always follow the instructions on the label
+— Use an EPA-approved repellent on skin and clothes — always follow the instructions on the label.

-— Take extra precautions at dusk and dawn
+— Take extra precautions at dusk and dawn.

-— Use screens on your windows and doors
+— Use screens on your windows and doors.

-— Drain artificial sources of standing water where you live, work, and play
+— Drain artificial sources of standing water where you live, work and play.

-— Vaccinate horses against West Nile virus and Eastern Equine Encephalitis
+— Vaccinate horses against West Nile virus and Eastern Equine Encephalitis.

 The CDC says West Nile virus and Eastern Equine Encephalitis are carried by mosquitoes that pick it up from infected wild birds.
 The virus replicates in birds, which act as natural reservoirs for the disease.